dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 - It analyzes the code to define what process/applications can be refactored, retired, rebuild;
 - Based on analysis it can provide a percent of readiness to migrate to the cloud.

+## Castsoftware Cast Imaging
+Cast Imaging application creates visualization of architecture with several different levels of detailsation from services level up to code/classes level.
+It defines the flows of data from high level (application level) up to the database.
+When changes occur, it provides the impact of changes for example, the list of components affected by breaking of components communication.
+It creates the inventories of
+- databases;
+- libraries/frameworks;
+- languages.

+### Main features
+- It performs reverse engineering of code, databases, and dependencies of applications;
+- It performs the creation of holistic architecture views and blueprints;
+- Its architecture view has interactive mode;
+- It has a tagging feature to group components by criteria.
+Once tagging is finished, the user can search the components and filter them.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|